 M7 aims to raise awareness of the Act by providing employees and management with training on a range of compliance matters including their obligations and responsibilities under the Act, particularly in relation to mitigating risks within supply chains where possible.

-This statement was made on 15 May 2020.
+This statement was made on 8 April 2021.

-Chief Operating Officer, M7
+Chief Operating Officer of M7 Real Estate Limited